chargebyte/eagle-bom.py/README.md

 this will give you a usage help as this:
 usage:
 	mandatory arguments
-	-c / --csv=		 csv where you want to store the BOM exclusive mandatory arguments (i.e. choose one of the following) -b / --brd=		 eagle board file that you want to use as input for the BOM -s / --sch=		 eagle schematic file that you want to use as input for the BOM
+	-c / --csv=		 csv where you want to store the BOM, may also be used for PDF output exclusive mandatory arguments (i.e. choose one of the following) -b / --brd=		 eagle board file that you want to use as input for the BOM -s / --sch=		 eagle schematic file that you want to use as input for the BOM

 	optional arguments
 	-h / --help		 print this help
+	-v		 enable verbose output
-	-t / --type=		 specify the type ('value' or 'part' are valid values) of the output csv, default:part -v / --variant=		 specify which variant should be used, default is to use the active variant as saved in the board file --separator=		 specify the separator that should be used as delimiter between each column in the output csv file, use 'TAB'to specify tabulator as separator
+	-t / --type=		 specify the type (valid types are value, part, sticker) of the output, default:part --variant=		 specify which variant should be used, default is to use the active variant as saved in the board file --separator=		 specify the separator that should be used as delimiter between each column in the output csv file, use 'TAB'to specify tabulator as separator
-	--notestpads		 excludes all parts that have a attriute 'TP_SIGNAL_NAME' with a value --eagleversion       print the version of eagle that was used to generate the board or schematic (only needs arguments for board or schematic, not for csv)
+	--notestpads		 excludes all parts that have a attriute 'TP_SIGNAL_NAME' with a value --eagleversion		 print the version of eagle that was used to generate the board or schematic (only needs arguments for board or schematic, not for csv

 	special attributes for EAGLE parts that are interpreted by this script:
 		EXCLUDEFROMBOM		parts with this attribute set to a value other than blank will be excluded from the bom DO_NOT_PLACE		usually should have the value 'yes' for instructing the manufacturer to leave this part unplaced PROVIDED_BY		specify where the manufacturer gets the parts from additionally DNP markings from eagle variants are converted to use the DO_NOT_PLACE format